Who we are

 Not like other ministries

-The Government has asked that we do things differently to other ministries.
+The Government designed Whaikaha to do things differently than other ministries.
 We will partner with the disabled community and Māori and together, guide how we do things and how we operate.
 Our responsibility in this partnership is to listen to the voice of the disabled community and learn from the process of working together.

 To do this, we will meet our obligations under Te Tiriti o Waitangi external URL and the United Nations Convention on the Rights of Persons with Disabilities external URL (UNCRPD); and by following the principles of Enabling Good Lives and Whānau Ora.